marielledado/marielledado/README.md

 - ⚡ Fun fact: ...
 -->
 - 🌱 I’m currently learning ... about algorithmic fairness by contributing to the [fairlearn](https://fairlearn.github.io/)
-- 👯 I’m looking to collaborate on ... mentoring/teaching opportunities.
+- 👯 I’m looking to collaborate on ... mentoring/teaching opportunities (data science and Python).
 - ⚡ Fun fact: I co-own a coffee farm with my family.